vtdsferreira/InstrumentControl.jl/docs/implementation.md

     (e.g. VISA and Alazar calls).
 This way, at least some code can be reused if someone else does not want to use our codebase.
 - All code is kept inside a "main" `PainterQB` module, defined inside `src/PainterQB.jl`.
-    - Common instrument definitions and functions are defined in `src/InstrumentDefs.jl`.
+    - Common instrument definitions and functions are defined in `src/Definitions.jl`.
-    - `InstrumentVISA` and associated functions are defined in `src/InstrumentVISA.jl`.
+    - `InstrumentVISA` and associated functions are defined in `src/VISA.jl`.
-    - Code that should be loaded by Julia workers for parallel processing is actually kept outside the module to avoid loading the whole thing unnecessarily.
+    - Code that should be loaded by Julia workers for parallel processing is actually kept outside the module to avoid loading the whole module unnecessarily.
     These are typically functions that are focused on number crunching and don't need to know much about the internals of PainterQB.
 - Each instrument is defined within its own module, a submodule of `PainterQB`.
-    - Each instrument has a corresponding .jl file in `src/hardware`.
+    - Each instrument has a corresponding .jl file in `src/instruments`.
     - Instrument model numbers are used for type definitions (e.g. `AWG5014C`), so module names have "Module" appended (e.g. `AWG5014CModule`).
 We put all Alazar digitizers in `AlazarModule`; the feature set and API is so similar